 On this page you may find information about my ongoing research, teaching and other activities.
-I am currently the director of the Asian Studies Program at SUNY New Paltz.
-You can learn more about the program and its many opportunities by following the link appearing on the right-hand side bar.
-I am also a full time member of the Political Science and IR program here at New Paltz.
+I am a full time member of the Political Science and International Relations department and a member of the Asian Studies program here at New Paltz.

 Below is a brief description of my current research focus.
 For more, you can click on the CV link or the Publications link where you will find PDFs of selected publications.